- You want to spend how much on a keyboard?!?

 - Gestures

 As you can see by the above pic, most buttons use the default settings.
-But the wheel mode setting button is customized to a triple-click (helpful when selecting a line of text).
+But I customized the wheel mode setting button to a triple-click.
+This has proved very helpful when selecting a line of text.
 The gestures button is set to open my clipping tool, which I often need.
-Like the keyboard, they can be customized by application, and all settings can be backed up.
+Like the keyboard, they can be customized by application, and you can back up all your settings.

 Shake it to the left, now shake it to the right